Grasses are fascinating!

 By now, you should know everything necessary to choose between Zoysia vs Fescue grass for your lawn.

-Either way, finding the best grass for your lawn will take some time, and will likely require a truckload of patience.
+Either way, finding the best type of grass for your lawn will take some time, and will likely require a truckload of patience.

 But be sure to enjoy the gardening journey along the way.